 Celebrate a bright new day with these tangy buttermilk cornbread waffles.
 Gild the lily with a little honey butter or top them with Whipped Cream and blueberries.

-Want to take this recipe in a savory direction?
-You can serve cornbread waffles as a side dish to Homemade Chili or Alphabet Soup.
+Want to take this recipe in a savory waffles direction?
+You can serve cornbread waffles as a side dish to Homemade Chili, Fried Chicken Strips, or Pulled Pork.
 This recipe makes a big batch, so be sure to freeze extras for another time.

 The instant pot is nice, and the slow cooker has always been a rocking kitchen gadget.
 But I think the small kitchen appliance that gets the short end of the stick is the waffle maker.